When should you not paint wood furniture? Painting “perfectly good wood” is controversial. Don’t believe me?

 STOP: If You Just Bought a Can of Rust-Oleum

 Yikes!
 Hold it right there!
 Some paint is just not made for furniture (like this kind of Rust-Oleum spray paint).
 That’s what happened to a friend who had the great idea to paint this beautiful, expensive chair with black Rustoleum paint (see below).

 Horrible black, chipped paint that destroyed the wood.
 She ended up hiring me to see if I could strip it.
 WHEW!
 Tough job of getting black paint out of nitty-gritty cracks.
 Just don’t paint wood if you’re going to use the wrong paint.

 So What Paint SHOULD You Use on Furniture Then?

 In the last few years, the amount of options for furniture paint has totally exploded.
 It used to be that you had to sand…prime…then paint.
 But now, you don’t have to do that!
-As long as your surface is smooth, you can use any of these paints on your furniture!
-Be sure to do two coats so it’s not streaky!
-(Contains affiliate links).
+As long as your surface is smooth, you can use any of the following paint on your furniture!

 STOP: If You Haven’t Consulted Papa Google (or Mama eBay)

 One splash of paint and you’ve just ruined something you could sell on eBay for three or four figures.
 Do your research first and find out how much your piece of furniture is worth before you paint it, especially if it just looks like something so rare and special.